jamesdiacono/Fstyle/README.md

 # Fstyle

-_Fstyle_ is a functional approach to styling web applications.
-It lets you structure your styles as modules, which can then be composed together.
+_Fstyle_ is a functional approach to styling web applications. _Fstyle_ lets you parameterise arbitrary CSS, which can improve the modularity of styles without sacrificing control.
 When _Fstyle_ is used in conjuction with a reactivity system, styles can be made to change dynamically.

 _Fstyle_ is in the Public Domain.

 _Fstyle_ specifies the signature of a special kind of function, called a __styler__.
-A styler takes no arguments and returns an array of fragments.
+A styler returns an array of fragments.

 A __fragment__ represents an aspect of the appearance or behaviour of a DOM element.
 Many different fragments may be applied to a single element, and a single fragment may be applied to many different elements.
 A fragment is an object containing two properties:

 - `class`: A string consisting of a single CSS class name.
 A class must uniquely identify its rules.
 - `rules`: A string containing some CSS source code which affects only those elements assigned the class.

 A __factory__ is any function which returns a styler function.
-The `style_button` factory below demonstrates how factories, stylers and fragments fit together.
+The `button` factory below demonstrates how factories, stylers and fragments work together.

-    function style_button() {
+    function button() {
         return function button_styler() {
             return [{
                 class: "my_button",